guopeng1994/Node-Rtmp-Stream-Online-Living/README.md

 3. Then run "#npm start" to start this project;
 4. Open "#http://localhost:3000" in Browser to see it, the backstage url "#http://localhost:3000/admin", u can change the dev host and port in package.json file.
 5. Any questions or suggestions please just let know.
 Email: #gpproo@163.com.

+Thanks for iizukanao/node-rtsp-rtmp-server, the RTMP server side used this with little changed.